The phone box where Jo Jo Dullard was last seen

 This is a Google Street View image of the main street in Moone.
 The red circle highlights the location where the public pay phone once stood.

-That night, Dullard stopped here to call her friend.
-At the time, the 21-year-old was about 73 kilometers away from her hometown of Callan.
+On the night of November 9th, 1995, Dullard stopped here to call her friend.
+At the time, the 21-year-old was approximately 73 kilometers away from her hometown of Callan.

 During their conversation, she continued thumbing for a ride until a car finally pulled over to the side of the road.

-The main street in Moone was much busier back in 1995, as the Dublin-Waterford road went through the village.
-It wasn't until December of 2000 that the town was bypassed.
+The main street in Moone was considerably busier back in 1995, as the Dublin-Waterford road went through the village.
+It wasn't until December 2000 that the town was bypassed.

 Notably, a convicted rapist named Larry Murphy has been identified as a "person of interest" in Dullard's case.